dcm4che-dockerfiles/slapd-dcm4chee/README.md

 This environment variable specifies a space separated list of LDAP URLs to activate [N-Way Multi-Master replication](http://www.openldap.org/doc/admin24/replication.html#N-Way%20Multi-Master%20replication).
 The list must contain the own container host name.
 Other host names of other servers must be resolvable by the container.
+The order of LDAP URLs must be the same for each server.

 After startup you have to invoke
 ```
 docker exec <ldap-container-name> prepare-replication